voschezang/coding-handbook/management/product-management.md

 # Product Management

 This document explores the management of [products and projects](../labour/products-projects-initiatives.md).
 It de-emphasises [business operations](https://en.wikipedia.org/wiki/Business_operations).
-See also [goals and strategy](./goals-planning-strategy.md),  [management principles](../management-principles.md) and [requirements-engineering](../requirements-engineering.md) and [results](../labour/realization.md).
+See also [goals and strategy](./goals-planning-strategy.md),  [management principles](../management-principles.md), [requirements-engineering](../requirements-engineering.md) and [results](../labour/realization.md).

 [toc]

 ## Overview

-Product management revolves around:

-1. **Designing** a product (business) vision.
-2. **Discovering** the market fit.
-Understanding the users and customers.
-3. **Delivering** the product to customers.

-At the same time, it consists of collaborating with partners and managing production.
+**Components**

+1. People.
+An organization, developers and customers.
+2. Products and services.
+Markets and competitors.

+**Activities**

+1. Discovery.
+Channels and methods to deliver value.
+2. Delivery.
+Realizing a vision.
+Responding to change.

+**Value Chain**

 Two perspectives are a contextual view and an internal view.
 These map to the value and production chains.